InnerSourceCommons/managing-innersource-projects/infrastructure/assessment.md

-# Comparing how inner-sourced your infrastructure is
+# Comparing How InnerSourced your Infrastructure is

 Just detailing the infrastructure needed within an organization to effectively apply InnerSource would be simplistic.
 This section aims at listing the